mathans1695/Geektrust-Traffic/README.md

 - *vehicle.py*:
   - This module contains definition of vehicle.
-  - You can set and view the property of an vehicle
+  - You can set and view the property of a vehicle

 - *helper.py*:
   - helper module contains useful functions to select vehicle based on weather condition, calculate time to travel on a particular orbit, or update certains properties of an orbit